Bimsara-Janakantha/Anti-theft-vehicle-tracking-system/README.md

 1. **Send Location:**

-   - The user can press a button to retrieve the current GPS location of their vehicle.
-The location will get as the sms to his mobile.
+   - The user can press a button to retrieve the current GPS location of their vehicle, and the location will be sent to their mobile as an SMS.

 2. **Lock and Unlock Car:**